2023-2024 Undergraduate & Graduate Catalog

 - ART 355 - Advanced Drawing I (3 credits)

-Three studio courses selected from one emphasis area:
+Three additional studio courses from one emphasis area (9 credits).

-Two studio art or art education electives Credits: 6
+Three studio art or art education electives (9 credits).

 Prerequisite courses required prior to admission to undergraduate teacher education: